Sibusiso-Gumede/ci-cd-pipeline-scripts/README.md

 # CI/CD Pipeline
-Automation scripts that can be integrated into a deployment pipeline and scheduled for execution on a production server.
+Automation scripts that can be integrated into a production environment and scheduled for execution on a server.

 ## Target Deployment OS:
 - Linux